Katie Zaferes: 2013–2016 seasons

 Zaferes contested her first races as an elite athlete in the 2013 season, taking gold in the Palamos and Tiszaujvaros World Cup races.
 The following year Zaferes took gold in the New Plymouth World Cup race.
-Notably she contested the Aukland World Triathlon Series race, completing the swim, T1 and Bike portions of the race but receiving a disqualification in T2 due to "irregular transition".
+Notably she contested the Auckland World Triathlon Series race, completing the swim, T1 and Bike portions of the race but receiving a disqualification in T2 due to "irregular transition".

-In 2015, Zaferes' had a break-out year, taking silver in five World Triathlon Series races (Abu Dhabi, Aukland, Cape Town, London, Stockholm) plus bronze in Gold Coast.
+In 2015, Zaferes' had a break-out year, taking silver in five World Triathlon Series races (Abu Dhabi, Auckland, Cape Town, London, Stockholm) plus bronze in Gold Coast.
 She finished the season in 5th place overall.

 Next season, in 2016, Zaferes took her first ITU World Triathlon Series win in Hamburg.
 She also finished on the podium in Edmonton, taking bronze behind Summer Rappaport and Sarah True.
 She completed the 2016 World Triathlon Series ranked fourth overall.

 As the top-ranked woman in USA Triathlon's ranking system, Zaferes was named to the triathlon team for the 2016 Summer Olympics where she finished 18th.

 2017 season

 For the second time in her career, Zaferes won the New Plymouth World Cup event.
-She was 1 second over second place Canadian Joanna Brown and 2 seconds over Belgian Claire Michel.
+She was 1 second over second-place Canadian Joanna Brown and 2 seconds over Belgian Claire Michel.
 This was the fourth time in a row an American won the race.
 She finished the season 3rd in the World Triathlon Series rankings, beating out Kirsten Kasper in 4th place.